cmpsoares/gh-team-mention-notifier/README.md

 ]
 ```

-This file will be used by the GitHub Action to determine which webhook URLs (stored as secrets) correspond to which team mentions.
+Alternatively, you can set up an organization-wide environment variable `GH_TEAM_MENTION_CONFIG_VAR` with your JSON configuration for centralized management across multiple repositories.

 #### 2. **Commit the Configuration File**

-Commit the `notifications_config.json` file to your repository so the GitHub Action can access it.
+If using a configuration file, commit the `notifications_config.json` file to your repository so the GitHub Action can access it.
 As this file contains only references to the secrets and not the actual webhook URLs, it's safe to commit.

 #### 3. **Set Up Secrets**